 Sampling authentic Thai food is mandatory in Thailand.
 You can have Thai Food anywhere from Street vendors, restaurants to five-star hotels in Thailand.
 I had the best authentic Thai food experience at Bann Khanitha Restaurant at Asiatique Riverfront Market.
 I loved almost everything about this restaurant from their delicious authentic Thai cuisines, the décor and also the fantastic location.
 I still can’t get over the dishes like, A-harn Riak Nam Yoi Ruam mite (Mixed appetizers deep-fried spring rolls, fried chicken wrapped with pandanus leaves, shrimp cakes, fish cakes), Thai green curry, sticky rice, Tom Yam Khung Lai Sua (SpicyToger Prawns soup with lemongrass, galangal and mushrooms), Phad Thai Khung Lai Sua (Stir-fried rice noodle with tiger prawn), and Sticky rice with Mango.

 Visit Asiatique The Riverfront Night Market

-Re-production of any of the contents, including the photographs without prior consent/permission of the Writer is strictly prohibited and a violation of the same will attract legal action.
+The Watermarked photographs are owned by the copywriters.
+Reproduction of any of the contents, including the photographs without prior consent/permission of the writer, is strictly prohibited and a violation of the same will attract legal action.